This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 Get the Right Technology

-Alright, I have to admit that I’m a sucker for buying new technology.
-Having an excuse to buy an iPad and an Apple Pencil was pretty great.
+Personally, I have to admit that I’m a sucker for buying new technology.
+Having an excuse to save up to buy an iPad and an Apple Pencil was pretty great.

 Back to the point.